unitaryfund/qook/README.md

 The package installation directory contains a `qrack_cl_precompile` folder with executables for supported platforms, to compile OpenCL kernels once, beforehand, avoiding the need to recompile "just-in-time" every time that you load this package in a Python interpreter.
 If you no longer want to use precompiled kernels, or if precompilation fails, just delete the `~/.qrack` directory, or the equivalent `.qrack` sub-directory in the user home folder of your operating system.

 To load the required **unitaryfund/qrack** libraries from a different location, set the `QOOK_SHARED_LIB_PATH` environment variable.
 If an absolute path is set for this variable, it will be treated as an absolute path.
-If a relative path is used, the **pyqrack** package `qrack_system` directory is the root.
+If a relative path is used, the **qook** package `qrack_system` directory is the root.

 The API is meant to exactly mirror (Python-based) PyQrack.
 See [https://pyqrack.readthedocs.io/en/latest/](https://pyqrack.readthedocs.io/en/latest/) for an API reference.